Continuing from image editing with Functors, we will now understand Applicative by editing images with it.

 And the core image embedded in the F[A => B]

-In the next post of this series we will see new effects done with the help of other structures from category theory, maybe monad or contravariant functor.
+In the next post of this series we will see new capabilities implemented with the help of monads.